JuliaWeb/RemoteREPL.jl/docs/src/howto.md

 ## Use in Jupyter or Pluto

-In environments without any REPL integrations like Jupyter or Pluto notebooks.
-You can use
+In environments without any REPL integrations like Jupyter or Pluto notebooks you can use

 ```julia
 connect_remote();
 ```
-will allow you to use `@remote` without REPL mode.
+which will allow you to use `@remote` without the REPL mode.